dagbjorn/microcoffeeoncloud/README.md

 ##### Store DockerHub access token in GitHub secrets

-Go back to your GitHub repo and add your DockerHub username and access token in two secrets.
+Go back to your GitHub repo and add your DockerHub username and access token in GitHub secrets.

 microcoffeeoncloud repo > Settings > Secrets > New repository secret
 - Name: DOCKERHUB_USER
 - Value: <username>
 - Add secret

+And add another one for the token.

 - Name: DOCKERHUB_TOKEN
 - Value: <access token>